rhoai-mlops/lab-instructions/docs/1-when-the-music-starts/1-data-science-project.md

     ![notebook-clone-repo.png](./images/notebook-clone-repo.png)

-    And now, your working environment is ready to get your hands dirty with some data!💥💪
+    After cloning the repository, you should see the `jukebox` folder in the left-hand panel.

     ![jupyter-notebook-ui.png](./images/jupyter-notebook-ui.png)

-7. Let's go through what type of S3 storage environment we have for experimentation before we start 🫡
+8. Before we begin, let’s review the type of S3 storage environment available for our experimentation. 🫡